exah/pss/docs/api.md

 [Flex item][78] prop styles

+⚠️ Some of this props may not be filtered by CSS-in-JS libraries (like `order`), so you may need to provide custom prop filtering.

 | prop     | css           | type                          | value | true    | false      |
 | :------- | :------------ | :---------------------------- | :---- | :------ | :--------- |
 | `flex`   | `flex`        | `String`, `Boolean`           | ✓     | `1 1 0` | `0 1 auto` |